National Intelligence Service (South Korea): Agency for National Security Planning

 In 1979, the agency's director, Kim Jae-kyu, assassinated President Park Chung Hee during a dinner.
-In the aftermath, the KCIA was purged, with Jae-Kyu and five others being executed, and temporarily lost much of its power.
+In the aftermath, the KCIA was purged, with Kim and five others being executed, and temporarily lost much of its power.

 The new director, Chun Doo-hwan, used his tenure from April to July 1980 to expand his power base beyond the military, and the organization was renamed the Agency for National Security Planning in 1981, with its powers redefined in presidential orders and legislation.

 The ANSP, like its predecessor, was a cabinet-level agency directly accountable to the president, and the director of the ANSP continued to have direct presidential access.

 In March 1981, the ANSP was redesignated as the principal agency for collecting and processing all intelligence.
 The requirement for all other agencies with intelligence-gathering and analysis functions in their charters to coordinate their activities with the ANSP was reaffirmed.

 Legislation passed at the end of 1981 further redefined the ANSP's legally mandated functions to include the collection, compilation, and distribution of foreign and domestic information regarding public safety against communists and plots to overthrow the government.

 The maintenance of public safety with regard to documents, materials, facilities, and districts designated as secrets of the state was the purview of the ANSP, as was the investigation of crimes of insurrection and foreign aggression, crimes of rebellion, aiding and abetting the enemy, disclosure of military secrets, and crimes provided for in the Act Concerning Protection of Military Secrets and the National Security Act.
 The investigation of crimes related to duties of intelligence personnel, the supervision of information collection, and the compilation and distribution of information on other agencies' activities designed to maintain public safety also were undertaken by the ANSP.

 By 1983 the ANSP had rebounded and again was the preeminent foreign and domestic intelligence organization.

 Nevertheless, the ANSP's domestic powers were indeed curtailed under the Sixth Republic.
 Prior to the change, the ANSP had free access to all government offices and files.
-The ANSP, Defense Security Support Command, Office of the Prosecutor General, Korean National Police, and the Ministry of Justice had stationed their agents in the National Assembly of Korea to collect information on the activities of politicians.
+The ANSP, Defense Security Command, Office of the Prosecutor General, Korean National Police, and the Ministry of Justice had stationed their agents in the National Assembly of Korea to collect information on the activities of politicians.